Tuesday - Saturday, 10:00 am - 2:00 pm

-We sell freshly washed, wrinkle free, gently used clothing sizes 12 months - 12 kids, in season.
+We sell freshly washed, wrinkle free, gently used clothing sizes newborn - 12 kids, in season.
 We take mall brand and boutique clothing.
 We also take sportswear, including dance and gymnastics leotards and shoes.
-Clothing that is size 0 months - 9 months should be new, with the original store tags.

 We also sell toys that are unopened, in their original packaging (never used).

 We look at a maximum of 20 items per consignor per week.

 *There is no item limit for American Girl dolls, doll clothes, furniture, and accessories (not including books).

 We do not handle: baby equipment (high chairs, strollers, etc.), infant toys, stuffed animals, bedding, department store brands (Walmart, Target, Kmart, etc.) room decor, VHS tapes, computer software, open boxed puzzles and games, or any items that have been recalled.
 Please visit Recalls.gov to check if an item has been recalled.